 Governments at all levels in Australia and peak arts and cultural organisations are providing regularly updated information on response packages and sector support.

 The Creative Economy Taskforce assists in the implementation of the Government’s $250 million creative economy support package and provides strategic guidance to build the sector as Australia looks to emerge from COVID-19.

 We’ve provided a range of fact sheets and answers to frequently asked questions.

-Free and confidential counselling support and advice is available for individuals in the music or performing arts industries through Support Act on 1300 731 303 or by contacting their Wellbeing Helpline on 1800 959 500.
+Free and confidential counselling support and advice is available for individuals through Support Act on 1300 731 303 or by contacting their Wellbeing Helpline on 1800 959 500.
 For more information visit the Support Act website.

 For any emergency medical situation call Triple Zero (000).